Dodgers vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has collected 92 hits with 24 doubles, a triple, 17 home runs and 34 walks.
+- Anthony Santander has 93 hits with 25 doubles, a triple, 17 home runs and 35 walks.
 He has driven in 54 runs with three stolen bases.

 Santander Recent Games